Ph.D., English, University of California, Berkeley, 2007

 L369: “Party Fouls: Social Forms and Fissures in the Novel”

 “Adam Bede: History’s Maggots,” The Blackwell Companion to George Eliot, eds.
-Amanda Anderson and Harry E. Shaw (forthcoming in 2013)
+Amanda Anderson and Harry E. Shaw (2013).

 “Thinking of Me Thinking of You: Sympathy v.
 Empathy in the Realist Novel,” Victorian Studies 53.3 (2011): 417-26.